-Andreas Hansen is an undergraduate student from Norway, now finishing of his BSc marine biology major at James Cook University with an honours project.
-He spent his early years on the far-streching coastline of Norway, along rocky kelp habitats, trout streams, and salmon rivers.
-This close proximity to marine and freshwater fishes from an early age made him an uncurable recreational fisher, and eventually led to his persuits in marine biology.
-Throughout his degree, his facination with fisheries has only increased as he recognised the social and biological complexity of the field.
-His interest in fisheries and recreational fisher background has led him to the fish and fisheries lab, where he is currently working on his honors project with three expert supervisors.
+Andreas Hansen is an undergraduate student from Norway, now finishing his BSc marine biology major at James Cook University with an honours project.
+He spent his early years on the far-stretching coastline of Norway, along rocky kelp habitats, trout streams, and salmon rivers.
+This close proximity to marine and freshwater fishes from an early age made him an uncurable recreational fisher and eventually led to his pursuits in marine biology.
+Throughout his degree, his fascination with fisheries has only increased as he recognised the social and biological complexity of the field.
+His interest in fisheries and recreational fisher background has led him to the fish and fisheries lab, where he is currently working on his honours project with three expert supervisors.

 When Andreas is not working on his project with the F&F lab, he works at a fish wholesaler, trying to expand his knowledge of fisheries and improve his technical skills.

 Andrea's Honours project is Profiling a Hidden High Value Low Impact Fishery on the GBR: A Coastal Saltwater Fly Fishery